James Carlile McCoan: Political career

 McCoan was elected MP for Wicklow as a Protestant Home Ruler in 1880.
 He was renowned for attacking the government's 'coercive' legislation, and being among the Home Rulers suspended for defying the Speaker of the House of Commons' authority in 1881.

 After this, he rebuked illegal activity and methods of the Home Rule League and supported William Ewart Gladstone's land bill, although he also tried to amend it.
 In doing so, he was renounced by the Home Rule League and then sat as an independent MP from 1881.

 When the seat was split in 1885, McCoan sought re-election as a liberal candidate in Lancaster, for Southampton in 1886, and for Macclesfield in 1892.

 Family

-McCoan was the only son of Clement McCoan of Charlemont, a village in the north-west of County Armagh in Ulster, and Sarah Carlile, daughter of James Carlile of Culresoch.
+McCoan was the only son of Clement McCoan of Charlemont, a village in County Armagh in Ulster, and Sarah Carlile, daughter of James Carlile of Culresoch.
 In 1857, he married Augusta Janet Jenkyns, daughter of William Jenkyns of Elgin, and together they had one son and one daughter.